ai2ys/CDC-Diabetes-Health-Indicators/README.md

 1. Model training
 1. Model evaluation

-📓 The EDA and model training will be performed in a Jupyter Notebook [`eda.ipynb`](eda.ipynb).
+📓 The EDA and model training will be performed in a Jupyter Notebook [`notebook.ipynb`](notebook.ipynb).
 In this notebook, we will perform the following steps:

 1. Exploratory Data Analysis (EDA)
 1. Data preprocessing